-- Eligibility for the ABD Medicaid programs is based on the rules used to decide eligibility for Supplemental Security Income (SSI).
+• Eligibility for the ABD Medicaid programs is based on the rules used to decide eligibility for Supplemental Security Income (SSI).
 In accordance with 42 CFR 435.601, Medicaid is required to use SSI financial eligibility requirements unless a subsequently issued Medicaid statute or regulation supersedes SSI policy.
-In addition, 1902(r)(2) of the Social Security Act allows states to apply income rules to certain Medicaid categories that are more liberal than the SSI program. - MAGI uses Modified Adjusted Gross Income based on IRS federal tax rules.
-In accordance with 42 CFR 435.603, MAGI-based income rules apply to determining household composition and household income. - ABD rules are discussed below.
-MAGI income rules begin with 201.01 later in this chapter.
+In addition, 1902(r)(2) of the Social Security Act allows states to apply income rules to certain Medicaid categories that are more liberal than the SSI program.

+Note: MAGI income rules begin with 200B.01 later in this chapter.

-200.01.01 SSI INCOME RULES
+200A.01.01 SSI INCOME RULES